-Several means of defrauding electronically are use of traditional bank wires, Western Union money transfers, using a telephone to further a crimes and as well as fax machines and email services.
-A Defendant who uses Paypal to defraud a seller on Ebay can also be charged with a fraud pursuant to the wire statute.
+Several means of defrauding electronically are the use of traditional bank wires, Western Union money transfers, using a telephone to further crimes, and as well as fax machines and email services.
+A Defendant who uses Paypal to defraud a seller on eBay can also be charged with fraud pursuant to the wire statute.

-Defendants who commit federal narcotics crimes Pursuant to 21 USC 841 & 846 that facilitate use of a telephone to further the crimes can be charged with some called a Phone Count that carries a 4 year sentence in Federal Prison.
+Defendants who commit federal narcotics crimes Pursuant to 21 USC 841 & 846 that facilitate the use of a telephone to further the crimes can be charged with some called a Phone Count that carries a 4-year sentence in Federal Prison.

 Under certain circumstances, the Federal prison sentence for individuals can be increased up to 30 years depending on the Dollar Loss Exposure, the level of the defendant’s involvement in the crime, and the defendant’s criminal history as determined by U.S. Sentencing Guidelines section 2B1.1.